-The aims and objectives of this qualification are to enable students to:

-- Know and understand business concepts, business terminology, business objectives, the integrated nature of business activity and the impact of business on individuals and wider society. - Apply knowledge and understanding to contemporary business issues and to different types and sizes of businesses in local, national and global contexts. - Develop as enterprising individuals with the ability to think commercially and creatively to demonstrate business acumen, and draw on evidence to make informed business decisions and solve business problems.
+The aims and objectives of this qualification are to enable students to: - Know and understand business concepts, business terminology, business objectives, the integrated nature of business activity and the impact of business on individuals and wider society. - Apply knowledge and understanding to contemporary business issues and to different types and sizes of businesses in local, national and global contexts. - Develop as enterprising individuals with the ability to think commercially and creatively to demonstrate business acumen, and draw on evidence to make informed business decisions and solve business problems.
+Examination Board: Edexcel Summary of Course Structure:

 There are two units, with the emphasis on examination work.
 Investigating small Business and Building a Business will have equal weightings in the overall award.
+Assessment:

-100% Examination based 50% Theme 1: Investigating small business 50% Theme 2: Building a business
+100% Examination based

+50% Theme 1: Investigating small business

+50% Theme 2: Building a business

+Course Content:

 Theme 1 Investigating small business, concentrates on the key business concepts, issues and skills involved in starting and running a small business.
 It provides a framework for students to explore core concepts through the lens of an entrepreneur setting up a business.
 In this theme, students will be introduced to local and national business contexts and will develop an understanding of how these contexts impact business behaviour and decisions.
 Local contexts refer specifically to small businesses or those operating in a single UK location and national contexts relate to businesses operating in more than one location or across the UK.
 Theme 2 Building a business, examines how a business develops beyond the start-up phase.
 It focuses on the key business concepts, issues and decisions used to grow a business, with emphasis on aspects of marketing, operations, finance and human resources.
 Theme 2 also considers the impact of the wider world on the decisions a business makes as it grows.
 National contexts build on those in Theme 1 and relate to businesses operating in more than one location or across the UK.
 Global contexts relate to non-UK or transnational businesses.

-Further details available on: www.edexcel.com

-DESIGN & TECHNOLOGY - Resistant Materials
+Further details available on: www.edexcel.com For further information please contact: Mr S. Burgess DESIGN & TECHNOLOGY - Resistant Materials Course Aims:

 Imaginative practical work is at the heart of Design and Technology.
 Students explore, design, create and evaluate prototypes to solve real world problems.
 They will gain a broad understanding of technical, designing and making principles and there are no restrictions on materials when making prototypes.
 There are, however, opportunities to explore a particular material area in greater depth.
 Students study a common core of knowledge and then specialise in one particular area, which will be Resistant Materials.
 The structure of this course lends itself to future studies at A level.
+Examination Board: AQA Summary of Course Structure: